LachCrafter/nixos-config/README.md

-> :warning: This is still WIP, be aware of future changes.
+> :warning: This is still WIP, be aware of changes in the future.

 # nixos-config